MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 3. Run the `gpscript.exe /startup` command for Group Policy startup scripts to be executed immediately.
 4. Execute the `net.exe stop NTDS && net.exe start NTDS` command to restart the AD DS Domain Controller service.
 5. Execute the `net.exe stop IAS && net.exe start IAS` command to restart the Network Policy Server service, if present.
-6. Execute the `net.exe stop NtFrs && net.exe start NtFrs` command to restart the File Replication service, if migration to DFS-R has not been performed yet.
+6. Execute the `net.exe stop NtFrs && net.exe start NtFrs` command to restart the File Replication service if migration to DFS-R has not been performed yet.
 7. Repeat steps 2 to 6 on all domain controllers.